BodenmillerGroup/IMCDataAnalysis/README.md

-# IMCDataAnalysis
+# R based analysis workflow for IMC data

-This repository hosts an R based workflow to perform downstream analysis of IMC data.
+This repository hosts an R based workflow to perform downstream analysis of imaging mass cytometry (IMC) data.